The RSPB is concerned by the use of netting on trees, hedges and bushes to prevent birds nesting – and we know you are too.

 Obviously careful consideration will be needed to develop rules around netting that really help birds, and allow legitimate activity to continue.
 But we cannot stand by and let the current practices spread unchallenged.

 If work is absolutely necessary, then the use of netting could be avoided by tree and hedge removal being completed outside of nesting season; backed up by a commitment to plant new trees and hedges, as no one wants to live in a neighbourhood where the sights and sounds of nature have been driven out.
-We encourage the government to review the current law governing this area, and think creatively about what could be done to solve a problem that is upsetting so many people, and pushing nature away from our lives.
+We encourage the government to review the current law governing this area and think creatively about what could be done to solve a problem that upsets so many people, and pushing nature away from our lives.

 While the practice of netting is legal, the RSPB would like planners and housing developers to take some important points into consideration.
 We are also sending more detailed, technical guidance to all housebuilders so they can follow this best practice and contact us for any advice: